 So the first evening when classes are in session, I would recommend that you start immediately upon arriving home, would go something like this:

-- The day before class you read and outline chapter 1.
+- The day before the class you read and outline chapter 1.
 The outline should be in Notebook 2.

 - During the lectures/classes take notes in Notebook 1.

-- That night you re-read the material and your rewrite your notes from Notebook 1 into Notebook 2.
+- That night you re-read the material and rewrite your notes from Notebook 1 into Notebook 2.
 Thus, incorporating them into the chapter outline, you created the night before.

 - You complete any homework for that class, and you do the same for the next class.